Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves

 \subsection{False Positives and False Negatives}

-Detecting atmospheres via secondary eclipse photometry alone depends on our understanding of the link between atmospheric thickness, global heat redistribution, and atmospheric emission in the particular filter observed.
-Broadly speaking, the link is generally suggested to be that thicker atmospheres on tidally locked planets redistribute more heat \citep{koll2019identifying}, which then emit more weakly from their day-sides, including in the bandpass of whichever filter is observed.
-This is suggested to contrast to the higher emission from bare-rock surfaces, as typical igneous rocks have relatively low Bond albedos (see Table \ref{tab:surfaces}), and also relatively high emissivity in the F1280W and F1500W MIRI filter ranges \citep{mansfield2019identifying}.
+Detecting atmospheres by eclipse photometry alone depends on our understanding of the link between atmospheric thickness, global heat redistribution, and atmospheric emission in the observed filter.
+This link is generally suggested to be that thicker atmospheres on tidally locked planets redistribute more heat \citep{koll2022scaling}, which then emit more weakly from their day-sides.
+This is suggested to contrast with the higher emission from bare-rock surfaces, as igneous rocks generally have lower Bond albedos (see Table \ref{tab:surfaces}) and relatively higher emissivity in the F1280W and F1500W MIRI filters \citep{mansfield2019identifying}.

-While all these statements are physically reasonable, we suggest our results show that there are plausible scenarios for false positive and false negative detections of atmospheres using this strategy.
-Firstly, the wide range of surface types we consider have a range of albedos, up to high values over 0.5.
-While low-albedo igneous rocks are probably more likely surfaces (especially with the effect of space weathering lowering albedo \citep{hu2012theoretical}), it is not possible to entirely rule out known or unknown high-albedo surfaces.
+While all these statements are physically reasonable, we suggest our results demonstrate plausible false positive and false negative detections of atmospheres by eclipse observations.
+Firstly, the wide range of surface types we consider have a range of albedos, with the most reflective having Bond albedos over 0.5.
+While low-albedo igneous rocks are probably more likely surfaces \citep[especially if they are darkened by space weathering;][]{hu2012theoretical}, it is not possible to entirely rule out known or unknown high-albedo surfaces.
 Measuring low emission in the F1500W filter from a high-albedo bare-rock planet could therefore provide a false positive detection of an atmosphere.

-Secondly, while thick atmospheres are in general likely to redistribute heat and emit more weakly in the F1500W bandpass, we suggest there are plausible effects that could counteract this. \citet{koll2019identifying} demonstrates a very compelling scaling relation between atmospheric thickness and heat redistribution in an idealised 3D atmospheric General Circulation Model (GCM), but there are many other surface and atmospheric properties that could affect heat transport such as land-mass distribution, topography, condensation, or clouds \citep{lewis2018influence,sergeev2020atmospheric}.
+Secondly, while thick atmospheres are generally likely to redistribute heat and emit more weakly in the F1500W bandpass, we suggest there are plausible effects that could counteract this. \citet{koll2022scaling} demonstrates a very compelling scaling relation between atmospheric thickness and heat redistribution in an idealised 3D atmospheric General Circulation Model (GCM), but there are many other surface and atmospheric properties that could affect heat transport such as land-mass distribution, topography, condensation, or clouds \citep{lewis2018influence,sergeev2020atmospheric}.